Ziplining in the rain with Rotorua Canopy Tours

 The tour groups are no more than 10 people with two very proficient, friendly & enthusiastic young guides.
 You can be picked up and dropped back at your accommodation.
 First stop is at the office on the outskirts of Rotorua where you check in, get geared up and given preliminary instructions.

-Photo: Guide Gary with his tour on the final flutter platform after ziplining in the rain.
+Photo: Family fun ziplining in the rain.
 Photo Credit: Rotorua Canopy Tours

 It was pouring with rain on the day, but we were given waterproof trousers and jackets.
 It kept raining throughout the tour but the gear kept me bone dry.